-Generally CPD co-ordinators see themselves as administrators of a budget, or as the interface between that budget, the development plan and the needs of individual teachers.
-Sometimes there is an element of rhetoric in their message, not substantiated by practitioners.
-Mentoring, where it does take place, is usually part of a wider school culture.

-Is there a personalised learning agenda within the school and is an HEI involved with this?

-The value of a personalised learning agenda in motivating teachers to engage with CPD was clear from interviews with teachers who had participated on courses.
-One of the teachers at School A said that initially, she joined a M-level course in order to consolidate her existing knowledge and skills, apply new ideas to her teaching and to gain personal satisfaction.
+A mentoring culture might seem the most appropriate to support a personalised learning agenda, which seemed crucial in our research in motivating teachers to engage with CPD.
+For example, one of the teachers at school A said that initially, she joined a M-level course in order to consolidate her existing knowledge and skills, apply new ideas to her teaching and to gain personal satisfaction.
 She also wanted to show the school she was eager to learn.
 She had found the course deeply satisfying at a personal level (working on a project that was of personal interest) and in applying theory to practice (trying out new approaches in school).
-When describing their best experiences of CPD, interviewees focused on courses which were of personal, as well as professional interest, for example, a year-long evening course on children’s literature, with weekly stimulating discussions; inspiring local authority courses in English, which encouraged critical debates about different approaches.
+When describing their best experiences of CPD, interviewees at school C focused on courses which were of personal, as well as professional interest, for example, a year-long evening course on children’s literature, with weekly stimulating discussions; inspiring local authority courses in English, which encouraged critical debates about different approaches.
 One interviewee disliked courses focused on government strategies which did not allow a questioning approach – the antithesis, perhaps, of personalised learning.

-Identifying teachers’ individual CPD needs is the first step towards a personalised learning agenda, followed by the development of an appropriate programme of CPD for each teacher.
 Although individual CPD needs were a concern in the case study schools, however, it was only if these linked to the school’s needs, that they were prioritised.
 For example, in School A the CPD Co-ordinator felt that the school development plan and department plans drove CPD, although he tried to get a feel of teachers’ needs as well.
 In School C, CPD has to fit both the teacher’s and the school’s agenda, and is influenced by national initiatives, individuals’ performance management targets and issues specific to the school context.
-School D always asks the question: ‘What will our pupils get out of this?’, but although the School Improvement Plan and performance management are important mechanisms through which professional development needs are identified, the CPD Coordinator also noted the value of informal chats with members of staff in identifying CPD.
+At School D, the School Improvement Plan and performance management are important mechanisms through which professional development needs are identified, but the CPD Coordinator also noted the value of informal chats with members of staff in identifying CPD.

-A problem may arise if a teacher’s interests in CPD are not aligned with the school’s priorities.
+These approaches seem to differ from a classical mentoring style, which would focus on the individual rather than the organisation.
+Our research indicated that a problem may arise if a teacher’s interests in CPD are not aligned with the school’s priorities.
 In School C, where almost all the teaching staff enrolled on a Masters level course, one of the teachers felt that the course had been foisted on her and did not meet her needs.
 Unsurprisingly, she did not complete the assessed work.
 The deputy headteacher at School C felt that, in retrospect, it may not be appropriate for a whole staff group to attend one course, as it is virtually impossible to find a course which will meet a wide range of needs.

-At times, there are mutual gains from CPD, for example, in School B, both the school and its teachers benefited from the opportunity to take time out and reflect in a supportive environment: this was described as “illuminating”.
+The experiences in our case study schools illustrate a tension between coaching and mentoring to support individual staff in pursuing CPD which will interest and motivate them, and the need for CPD co-ordinators to invest in professional development which serves the best interests of the whole school community.

-The Collegial Culture
+The Collegial Culture: Schools as Learning Organisations

-What are the benefits of learning to learn?